Object SLAM-Based Active Mapping and Robotic Grasping: Object Driven Active Mapping

-The first item $\sum_{\mathbf{x}\in I}(1-R_{o})H_{obj}$ in Eq. \eqref{uti} is used to model the total weighted uncertainty of the object map under the predict camera view.
+The utility function for NBV selection then is defined as, where $I$ is the predict camera view, $\lambda$ is a weight coefficient ($\lambda=0.2$ in our implementation), and $H_{IoU}, H_{V}$ share the same formula, The first item $\sum_{\mathbf{x}\in I}(1-R_{o})H_{obj}$ in Eq. \eqref{uti} is used to model the total weighted uncertainty of the object map under the predict camera view.
 Here we give more weight not only to the unknown grids but also the free ones by using $1-R_{o}$.
 The reason is that we want to encourage more explorations in free regions to find more image features that are neglected by previous sensing.

 The second item $\sum_{\mathbf{x}\in I}H_{IoU}$ in Eq. \eqref{uti} defines the uncertainty on object detection, which is one of the key factors affecting object pose estimation (see Fig. \ref{Pose Estimation}).
 The uncertainty is essentially caused by occlusions between objects.
 We use this item to encourage a full observation of the object.
 The variable in Eq. \eqref{eq:plogp} is the rescaled 2D IoU, i.e., $p=R_{IoU}/2$.